School of Politics and International Relations

 Biography

-In January 2020 I became an AHRC Fellow with "To Have and to Hold", a project about forced marriage and modern slavery.
-I currently lead the work on forced marriage in the Rights Lab, a University of Nottingham Beacon Research of Excellence (I am part of the Law and Policy Programme).
+I have previously held a BA Innovation Fellowship, and led grants on forced marriage, honour-based abuse and modern slavery funded by the AHRC and ESRC.
+I lead the work on forced marriage in the Rights Lab, a University of Nottingham Beacon Research of Excellence (I am part of the Law and Policy Programme).
 You can hear me talk about my work in a podcast on The Rights Track here, with Global Partnerships here, or on the project's podcast here.

 From 2019 onwards, I was also the Principal Investigator on project funded by the AHRC in collaboration with researchers, activists, and artists in Kenya and the NGO World Reader, seeking to amplify the voices of survivors of human trafficking in Kenya through ethical storytelling and participatory photography.
 You can see an exhibition of work produced as part of this project here.
 You can find out more about the project, and access our ethical remote research toolkit here.